andrej-fischer/cloneHD/README.md

 *  Don't put too much weight on the BIC criterion.
 It was calibrated using simulated data.
 For real data, it should be supplied together with common sense and biological knowledge.
-Use `--force [int]` to use a fixed number of subclones and `max-tcn [int]` to set the maximum possible total copy number.
+Use `--force [int]` to use a fixed number of subclones and `--max-tcn [int]` to set the maximum possible total copy number.

 *  For exome sequencing data, the read depth bias can be enormous.
 The filterHD estimate